2 - 2Shares

 The information age is the age of distractions.
 Be possessive of your attention… or someone else will.

-A busy brain is also the sign of a flourishing mind.
-It’s like the garden in summer.
-All is well, but you just need to tend the weeds and pests, and guard your precious bounty.
+A busy brain can be a sign of a flourishing mind, like the garden in summer.
+All is well, but you just need to tend the weeds and pests to nurture your growth and protect your precious bounty, the fruits of your effort.

 - Set your goals and stick to them